Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 Neurological Examination Module 2 (HINE-2) score was 1.0 (range: 0.0-5.0).

 The primary endpoint was the proportion of patients with the ability to sit without support for at least5 seconds after 12 months of treatment (BSID-III gross motor scale, Item 22).
-The key efficacyendpoints of Evrysdi treated patients are shown in Table 3.
+The key efficacyendpoints of risdiplam treated patients are shown in Table 3.

 Table 3.
 Summary of key efficacy results at month 12 and month 24 (FIREFISH Part 2)